Westlake-AI/openmixup/README.md

 The main branch works with **PyTorch 1.8** (required by some self-supervised methods) or higher (we recommend **PyTorch 1.12**).
 You can still use **PyTorch 1.6** for supervised classification methods.

-`OpenMixup` is an open-source toolbox for supervised, self-, and semi-supervised visual representation learning with mixup based on PyTorch, especially for mixup-related methods.
+`OpenMixup` is an open-source toolbox for supervised, self-, and semi-supervised visual representation learning with mixup based on PyTorch, especially for mixup-related methods. *Recently, `OpenMixup` is on updating to adopt new features and code structures of OpenMMLab 2.0 ([#42](https://github.com/Westlake-AI/openmixup/issues/42)).*

 <div align="center">
   <img src="https://user-images.githubusercontent.com/44519745/179018883-a166f0fa-4d51-4ef1-aed1-d0d4643bcffd.jpg" width="100%"/>